zerotier/docs/docs/faq.md

 ### Windows 10

-Open Task Manager and go to the “Services” tab.
+Open Task Manager and go to the "Services" tab.
 Scroll down until you see `ZeroTierOneService`.
 The status column should say `Running`.
 If it does not, right click on the line and click `Start`

 ### macOS